Flyingfish812/p2myth/docs/Aura_zen/Comparison.md

     3. Turret priority targeting: LS eliminates turrets, MS usually doesn't, MS is generally just pure damage.

     The last point in particular, is what makes LS possibly better in very heavy waves, such as Vulture or Condor front waves, or waves with a Roc in it.
 It makes survivability easier.
 However, such scenarios are usually rare.
 For Vulture front waves, killing the Vulture faster is still generally a better idea than eliminating its turrets, but for ships with low main DPS and without an offensive Zen, LS may be beneficial.

-2. So， what's the point of LS anyway?
+2. So, what's the point of LS anyway?
 According to the dev EL:

 :::info